 - A MUSIM device can indicate its preference on the temporary maximum number of CCs per UL/DL;

-- A MUSIM device can indicate its preference on the concerned band(s) or band combination(s) (e.g. forbidden and/or affected band(s) or band combination(s)) based on a band-filter list configured by network.
+- A MUSIM device can indicate its preference on the concerned band(s) or band combination(s) (e.g. avoided and/or affected band(s) or band combination(s)) based on a band-filter list configured by network.
 For affected band(s) and band combination(s), this preference can include temporary maximum MIMO layers and/or supported channel bandwidth for both UL/DL;

 - A MUSIM device can indicate the measurement gap requirement changes.

-When it is allowed by Network A in SIB1, a MUSIM device can indicate to the Network A that its capabilities are temporarily restricted in RRCSetupComplete/RRCResumeComplete/RRCReestablishmentComplete message while the MUSIM device is already in RRC_CONNECTED state in Network B.
+When it is allowed by Network A in SIB1, a MUSIM device can indicate in RRCSetupComplete/RRCResumeComplete/RRCReestablishmentComplete message to the Network A that its capabilities are temporarily restricted due to ongoing transmission/reception in Network B. This indication allows Network A to know whether UE capabilities without restrictions can be used by Network A, or if Network A needs to configure the UE to indicate its temporary capability restrictions, as described above.
+When configured to do so, a MUSIM device can also indicate to the Network A there is no temporary capability restriction via UE assistance information.

 When a MUSIM device is in RRC_CONNECTED state in both Network A and Network B, if Network B is NR, it is up to UE implementation to select which network to request temporary UE capability restriction; if Network B is E-UTRA, the request for temporary UE capability restriction can only be performed on Network A.